superman108/Housing-Market-Forecast/README.md

 </tr></table>

-Below shows how linear, lasso, and ridge regression models perform on the Training data.
+Below shows how the linear, lasso, and ridge regression models perform on the Training data.
 All these models report RMSE around $21600.
 A total of 63 features are selected for the modeling.
-The cross validation and test score on Training set show that the model is not suffering from any bias, since the reported numbers for train and test sets are very similar.
+The cross validation and test score on the Training set show that the model is not suffering from any bias, since the reported numbers for the train and test sets are very similar.
 The rigorous features selection in previous steps leads to having very close R2 and RMSE scores among Lasso, Ridge and linear regression.
 These scores show that the data doesn't necessarily need regularization, since the purpose of regularization is (1) to dampen the coefficients with minimal substantial impacts on the target variable, and (2) to remove multicollinearity between independent variables.
-Figures 16 and 17 show the distribution of residuals and calculated coefficients for Ridge regularization.
+Figures 16 and 17 show the distribution of residuals and calculated coefficients for the Ridge regularization.
 The residuals have a clean distribution along the zero line, but there are some deviations at very low or very high sales prices.
-This can be explained by the lack of enough observations at these two ends.
-Gr_Liv_Area columns has the most contribution to sale price prediction.
-The RMSE score for the independent Test set is $21096, which is slightly lower than the RMSE of $21600 for the Training set.
+This can be explained by the lack of observations at these two ends.
+The Gr_Liv_Area columns have the most contribution to sale price prediction.
+The RMSE score for the independent Test set is $21,096, which is slightly lower than the RMSE of $21,600 for the Training set.
 This suggests that the model is not suffering from any high variance.

 <table><tr>